hoangvanthien/hoangvanthien.github.io/_posts/2019-03-02-topological-spaces.md

 which also means that the open sets are $$\emptyset$$ and subsets of _X_ that have finite complements.

 > **"consist of"** is different from **"include"**.
 When way say "the closed subsets of _X_ consist of _X_ and all finite subsets of _X_", it means **no** sets other than the specified sets are closed, **only** _X_ and all finite subsets of _X_ are closed.

-> Also notice the article "**the** finite-closed topo", it means for a non-empty set _X_, there is exactly ONE finite-closed topo.

 Infinite sets are not necessarily open sets.
 If the complement of an infinite set is also an infinite set, it is definitely not an open set.